-- Estimates indicate there are roughly 175 ethnic groups living in the Philippines, and no fewer than 120 distinct languages–and hundreds of dialects–are spoken there!
+- Estimates indicate there are roughly 182 ethnic groups living in the Philippines, and no fewer than 120 distinct languages–and hundreds of dialects–are spoken in the country!

-- Although it’s a geographically small country, it’s the 12th most populous country in the world.
+- Although the Philippines is a geographically small country, it’s the 13th most populous country in the world!

-- Three of the world’s top 10 largest shopping malls are in the Philippines.
+- Two of the world’s top 10 largest shopping malls are in the Philippines.

-- They discover new animal species at a higher rate than any other nation.
-For mammals alone, 16 new species have been identified in the last 10 years.
+- Philippines discovers new animal species at a higher rate than any other nation.
+For mammals alone, 15 new species have been identified in the last 10 years.

 - It’s believed that U.S. soldiers who were stationed in the Philippines during World War II brought back the terms “boondocks” and the shortened “boonies” from the Filipino (Tagalog) word “bundok,” which means mountain.

-- Their Christmas celebrations last longer than anywhere else in the world, starting as soon as the “-ber” months roll around.
+- Christmas celebrations in the Philippines last longer than anywhere else in the world, starting as soon as the “-ber” months roll around.
 They begin playing carols in September and the season doesn’t end until January with the celebration of the Feast of Three Kings.

 We believe the Philippines is an excellent resource for business owners looking to add a virtual assistant or two to their team.
 The combination of a high level of English proficiency, technical skills, and a strong work ethic makes Filipinos the best virtual assistants in the world!